Kris Morgan, Licensed Professional Counselor & Visual Artist

 Theoretical Orientation

-While I am primarily an IFS therapist, I also draw on tools from other modalities including solution-focused therapy, somatic therapy, narrative therapy, and arts-informed therapy.
+While I am primarily an IFS therapist, I also draw on tools from other modalities including person-centered therapy, solution-focused therapy, somatic therapy, and arts-informed therapy.
 My background in studio arts and spirituality also gives me unique insight into working with those who identify as creative, visual-thinking, and spiritually-oriented.

 Personal